JosephiusX/Microservices/ticketing/README.md

 311. Durable Subscriptions
 Send all the data on the first spinup and only the latest data on subsiquend restarts.

+SEC 15: Connecting to NATS in a Node JS World

 312. Reusable NATS Listeners